torqueforge/POODNYC-2016/outline.md

 * in what way?
 * what's the algorithm for looping?

-After all Show & Tells:
-Have them choose a Shameless Green Winner.

 ***Ask:***

-* Is the winning code production ready? (if it’s never going to change, then of course!)
+* Is Shameless Green  production ready? (if it’s never going to change, then of course!)

 ***Things you might discuss:***